 Alek tried to laugh at this absurd statement, but the world twisted sideways under him, darkness and silence crashing down.

-In this striking futuristic rendition of an alternate past where machines are pitted against genetically modified beasts, Aleksandar Ferdinand, a Clanker, and Deryn Sharp, a Darwinist, are on opposite sides in the First World War.
-But their paths cross in the most unexpected way, and together they embark on an around-the-world adventure….One that will change both their lives forever.
+Aleksandar Ferdinand, a Clanker, and Deryn Sharp, a Darwinist, are on opposite sides of the war.
+But their paths cross in the most unexpected way, taking them both aboard the Leviathan on a fantastical, around-the-world adventure….One that will change both their lives forever.

 - Simon Pulse |